opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/aws-lambda.md

 - `request-response`: The processor waits for Lambda function completion before proceeding.
 - `event`: The function is triggered asynchronously without waiting for a response.
-- `Batching`: When enabled, events are aggregated and sent in bulk to optimize Lambda invocations.
+- `batch`: When enabled, events are aggregated and sent in bulk to optimize Lambda invocations.
 Batch thresholds control the event count, size limit, and timeout.
-- `Codec`: JSON is used for both request and response codecs.
+- `codec`: JSON is used for both request and response codecs.
 Lambda must return JSON array outputs.
 - `tags_on_match_failure`: Custom tags can be applied to events when Lambda processing fails or encounters unexpected issues.

 ## Behavior